 mattg @ itep.org

 Matthew Gardner is a Senior Fellow at ITEP.
 He previously served as ITEP’s Executive Director.
 His work focuses on state and local tax systems and their effect on low- and middle-income taxpayers.
-Mr. Gardner is an author of Who Pays: A Distributional Analysis of the Tax Systems in All 50 States (2003, 2009, and 2013 editions), and has authored a number of comprehensive studies of specific states' tax systems, including Achieving Adequacy: Tax Options for New York in the Wake of the CFE Case (2005), Tax Options for Arkansas: Funding Education After the Lake View Case (2003), Balancing Act: Tax Reform Options for Illinois (2002), and Choices for Iowa: Building a Better Tax System (1998).
+Mr. Gardner is an author of Who Pays: A Distributional Analysis of the Tax Systems in All 50 States (2003, 2009, 2013, and 2015 editions)), and has authored a number of comprehensive studies of specific states' tax systems, including Achieving Adequacy: Tax Options for New York in the Wake of the CFE Case (2005), Tax Options for Arkansas: Funding Education After the Lake View Case (2003), Balancing Act: Tax Reform Options for Illinois (2002), and Choices for Iowa: Building a Better Tax System (1998).

 Gardner is also the primary author of The ITEP Guide to Fair State and Local Taxes (2005 and 2011), a primer designed to teach lawmakers and advocates the fundamentals of state and local tax policy.
 Other studies by Mr. Gardner include Tax Simplification Options for Iowa (2003), A Plan for Progressive Tax Reform in Alabama (2000), Revenue-Raising Options for Louisiana (2000), and An Analysis of a Nevada Business Profits Tax (1999).
 Mr. Gardner has conducted tax analyses for state and local policymakers and advocates in over 45 states.